mikalai-hryb/notes/terraform.md

 ### Is literal value an expression?

-Yes, both "some_stinrg" and 5 are the simplest expressions.
+Yes, both "some_string" and 5 are the simplest expressions.

 ### What is the result of an expression?